symfony/symfony-docs/cookbook/security/session_expiration.rst

 .. index::
-    single: Security; Expiration of Idle sessions
+    single: Security; Expiration of Idle Sessions

-Expiration of Idle sessions
+Expiration of Idle Sessions
 ===========================

 To be able to expire idle sessions, you have to activate the ``session_expiration``